EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 ---
 ## 6. Use SnapKit for builing your layout in code

-Sometimes when we are working on custom views we need to setup our constrains programmatically.
+Sometimes when we are working on custom views we need to setup our constraints programmatically.
 Instead of this

 ```swift